DataDog/hiring-engineers/answers.md

 **The digital gym**
 -  It would be nice to get detailed stats on gym sessions - from actual amount of weight lifted to exact amount rowed or whatever the activity.
--  Add in a camera such a Amazon DeepLens to check for posture and flag anomalies to your dashboard
+-  Add in a camera such a Amazon DeepLens to check for posture and flag anomalies to your dashboard.
 -  Correlate this with usual data such as footsteps, sleep and other items and this would be an amazing dashboard which could be shared with personal trainers.

 **Cloud costs**
 -  An obvious suggestion and likely on the roadmap.
-While Datadog are partnered with CloudCheckr and many of the cloud providers have their own tools for spotting cost savings it would be great to have a single dashboard to show total cost savings across all providers or simply areas to look at if costs cannot be worked out.
+While Datadog are partnered with CloudCheckr and many of the cloud providers have their own tools for spotting cost savings it would be great to have a single dashboard to show total cost savings across all providers or simply areas to look at if a cost checking exercise is being carried out.
 -  For example, if you notice an EC2 instance is consistently running at 40% without any deviations a smaller instance could be suggested.